asarcar/myrepo/README.md

 #
 # 1. Go to junk and record all actions in case one has to undo
+cd
-mkdir -p $HOME/junk
+mkdir -p junk
-pushd $HOME/junk
+cd junk

 # Start script to record what all exactly has been run/installed/etc.
 #$$$$$$$$$$$$$$$
 script
-popd # pop out of junk folder
+cd # pop out of junk folder

 #!!!!!!!!!!!!!!!
 # 2. ensure that the .ssh config and id_rsa/dsa keys are set
 # to at least allow access to user's Github repository
+cd # move to home directory
-mkdir -p $HOME/.ssh
+mkdir -p .ssh
-pushd $HOME/.ssh
+cd .ssh

 # Copy id_dsa for github from another m/c to this machine
 # scp user@mc:.ssh/id_dsa.github* .